 If the employer agrees with the changes proposed by the employee, it should write to the employee with a statement of the agreed changes and a start date for flexible working.
-The employer should also change the employee's contract to include the new terms and conditions.
-This should be done as soon as possible but no later than 28 days after the request was approved.
-Once a contract has been varied an employee has no right to return to the previous terms and conditions and if the employee wanted to do so, they would need to make a fresh application (after 12 months has elapsed since their previous application).
+The employer should also vary the employee's contract to include the new terms and conditions.
+This should be done as soon as possible, but no later than 28 days after the request was approved.

+Once a contract has been varied, an employee has no right to return to the previous terms and conditions and, if the employee wanted to do so, they would need to make a fresh application (after 12 months has elapsed since their previous application).
+Employers and employees could agree to a trial period of the new terms to circumvent this.